mvaganov/thinkwithtools/curriculum.md

 > **Tagline:** *Learn to code webpages with AI as your partner--sharpening your mind, not offloading it.*

 This course is about learning how to use Large Language Models (LLMs), not as a crutch, but as a partner in your own thinking.
+The focus is on AI Literacy rather than AI Endorsement.
 You'll build real webpages by hand, experiment with AI-generated code and design, and most importantly, practice the habits that help you stay in control of your ideas, goals, and creativity.

+You'll learn to evaluate, critique, and direct AI systems.
+You'll analyze AI output, evaluate its validity, and create original digital works.
+The course is designed to be neutral toward commercial LLM providers, and realistic about the LLM capabilities.

 In this course, you'll start with the basics of HTML and CSS, then move into projects where AI helps you brainstorm, compare, and refine ideas.
 You'll make a webpage about yourself, design a landing page for a product that doesn't exist, build a site reviewing AI tools, write a clear "how to" wiki, design an infographic, and finish with an interactive quiz.
 Along the way, you'll learn to ask better questions, critique what AI gives you, and spot when persuasion or manipulation is at work.